 Quality sleep is pivotal for health.
 Sleep is when your body repairs itself, and your brain consolidates information to learn.
 When you don’t get enough rest, you’re more likely to experience a variety of health challenges, including heart disease, diabetes, and obesity.

 But what happens to your digestion when you don’t sleep?
-And perhaps an even more important question is what happens to the quality of your shuteye when your digestion isn’t functioning at its best?
-This article takes a look at digestion and sleep while also providing helpful tips on how to optimize your gut health for better rest.
+And what happens to your sleep when your digestion isn’t functioning at its best?
+In this article, we’ll explore the bidirectional relationship between digestion and sleep and give you some helpful tips on how to optimize your gut health for better rest.

 Does Food Digest When You Sleep?

-However, if you’ve eaten a large meal immediately before going to bed, you’re not giving the digestive system adequate time to rest.
-As a result, you may wake up with heartburn, indigestion, acid reflux, or other unpleasant, sleep-disrupting symptoms.
+However, if you’ve eaten a large meal immediately before going to bed, you’re not giving the digestive system adequate time to process your food.
+As a result, the body may store this food4 as fat, instead of useful fuel that you’d burn and use throughout the day.
+Additionally, large meals just before bed can lead to heartburn, indigestion, acid reflux, or other unpleasant, sleep-disrupting symptoms5.